Metadata Management: Benefits, Automation, Use cases, and Framework

 What are the types of metadata?

-While there are no “official” classifications of metadata, it can be categorized as one of many different groups:
+While there are no “official” types of metadata, it can be categorized as one of many different groups:

 - Technical metadata (e.g., schemas, data types, data models) provides information on data format and structure.